vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtPrincipalIdentity.md

 Get-NsxtPrincipalIdentity
 ```

-This example gets a list of NSX Principal Identities
+This example gets a list of NSX Principal Identities.

 ### Example 2